robotpony/w42/content/blog/2025/nostalgia-is-a-powerful-design-tool.md

 My first real understanding of this came from pixel art on the Atari.
 With only four colours per scanline and specific palette limitations, you couldn't draw whatever you wanted.
 You had to think in terms of what the machine could do.
 But those constraints forced creativity.
 We discovered that you could suggest detail that wasn't there, that the human eye would fill in gaps, that sometimes less resolution meant more expression.

 Those early days of PEEK and POKE, of hand-crafting display lists and cycle-counting for smooth animation, created an aesthetic that still influences how I think about interfaces.
 Clean.
 Constrained.
 Every element was justified.
-Not because minimalism is trendy, but because when you only have 48K of RAM, everything needs to earn the space it uses.
+Not because minimalism is trendy, but because when you only have 16 or 64KB of RAM, everything needs to earn the space it uses.

 ## The trap of golden handcuffs

 But nostalgia can be a trap.
-My love of Atari computers kept me loyal to that architecture well into the 90s.
+My love of Atari computers kept me loyal to that architecture well into late 80s.
 While everyone else was learning x86 assembly and VGA graphics modes, I was still optimizing for ANTIC display lists that nobody cared about anymore.
 I was like those print designers who refused to learn digital tools, convinced that real design happened with X-Acto knives and wax.

 The problem wasn't the skills; understanding that low-level architecture made me a better programmer overall.
 The problem was mistaking the specific for the general.
 I was in love with Atari's particular way of doing things, not the principles underneath.